Daimler CEO says expects sales momentum in China to continue

-FRANKFURT (Reuters) - Daimler (DAIGn.DE) Chief Executive Dieter Zetsche brushed off concerns about a slowdown in demand for passenger cars in China, saying that clients had been ordering 500 top-of-the-line Mercedes-Maybach limousines a month.
+FRANKFURT, July 23 (Reuters) - Daimler Chief Executive Dieter Zetsche brushed off concerns about a slowdown in demand for passenger cars in China, saying that clients had been ordering 500 top-of-the-line Mercedes-Maybach limousines a month.

 The availability of the new C-Class and demand for compact cars like the GLA will help drive sales in the world’s largest car market, Zetsche said.